dsubbu01/aa/PITCHME.md

 How?
 @snapend

-@snap[midpoint span-100 text-center font-montserrat text-black text-06]
+@snap[midpoint span-100 text-center font-montserrat text-black text-07]
 @fa[quote-left](How do we address these challenges?)@fa[quote-right]
+@snapend
+@snap[south span-100 text-center font-montserrat text-black text-06]
 - Uses **machine-learning** and **artificial intelligence** to **automate data preparation** and **discovery**<p>
 - **Accelerates development** through use of machine-learning to automate **data preparation**, **discover insights**, **develop**, **compare**, **score** and **refine models**, and share insights<p>
 - **Automates** much of the **time-consuming** and **bias-prone tasks** and reduces the risk of missing key insights<p>